csantos-alvess/Physalia-Manual-Genome-Curation/Session3.2.md

 tar xvfJ Day_3.tar.xz
 ```

+If you are locally, you also need to download ```rapid_curation ``` scripts from here: https://github.com/sanger-tol/rapid-curation/blob/main/

 ## Now we have 3 dual curation maps for curation:

 Choose one of the following to work on: